MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

 In Teams admins center, you can manage the app subscriptions and licenses you purchased.
 You can view the list of app subscriptions and their details and also perform the following actions:

 * Change a plan
-* Buy or remove licenses
+* Buy or remove license
 * Update a payment method
 * Cancel a subscription
-* View your invoices
+* View your invoice

 To manage subscriptions, follow these steps: